nrfconnect/sdk-nrf/doc/nrf/protocols/bt/bt_mesh/configuring.rst

 * :kconfig:option:`CONFIG_BT_MESH_PB_GATT` - Enables the GATT provisioning bearer.
 * :kconfig:option:`CONFIG_BT_MESH_CDB` - Enables the Configuration Database subsystem.

-The persistent storage of the Bluetooth mesh provisioning and configuration data is enabled by :kconfig:option:`CONFIG_BT_SETTINGS`.
+The persistent storage of the Bluetooth Mesh provisioning and configuration data is enabled by :kconfig:option:`CONFIG_BT_SETTINGS`.
 See the :ref:`zephyr:bluetooth-persistent-storage` section of :ref:`zephyr:bluetooth-arch` for details.

 Mesh models
 ===========

-The |NCS| Bluetooth mesh model implementations are optional features, and each model has individual Kconfig options that must be explicitly enabled.
+The |NCS| Bluetooth Mesh model implementations are optional features, and each model has individual Kconfig options that must be explicitly enabled.
 See :ref:`bt_mesh_models` for details.

 Mesh settings/performance
 =========================

-The following configuration options are used to configure the behavior and performance of a Bluetooth mesh network.
+The following configuration options are used to configure the behavior and performance of a Bluetooth Mesh network.
-For more information about configuration options affecting the memory footprint of Bluetooth mesh, see :ref:`memory footprint optimization guide for Bluetooth mesh <app_memory_bt_mesh>`.
+For more information about configuration options affecting the memory footprint of Bluetooth Mesh, see :ref:`memory footprint optimization guide for Bluetooth Mesh <app_memory_bt_mesh>`.

 * :kconfig:option:`CONFIG_BT_MESH_PROXY_USE_DEVICE_NAME` - Includes the GAP device name in a scan response when the GATT Proxy feature is enabled.
-* :kconfig:option:`CONFIG_BT_MESH_DK_PROV` - Enables the Bluetooth mesh provisioning handler for the nRF5x development kits.
+* :kconfig:option:`CONFIG_BT_MESH_DK_PROV` - Enables the Bluetooth Mesh provisioning handler for the nRF5x development kits.
 * :kconfig:option:`CONFIG_BT_MESH_ADV_BUF_COUNT` - Defines the number of advertising buffers for local messages.
   Increase to improve the performance, at the cost of increased RAM usage.
 * :kconfig:option:`CONFIG_BT_MESH_ADV_EXT_GATT_SEPARATE` - Enables the use of a separate extended advertising set for GATT Server Advertising.